Category Archives: Dog Friendly Beaches

 Nugget snuggling under a blanket after a long day at Nauset Beach.

-If you’re looking to plan a fun day trip in Orleans, plan to spend the day relaxing at Nauset Beach, getting there early and staying through Golden Hour and sunset.
+If you’re looking to plan a fun day trip in Orleans, our vote is to spend the day relaxing at Nauset Beach, getting there early for a good spot by a sandbar and then staying all day through Golden Hour and sunset.

-But if you can’t take a full day in the sun, there’s a ton of fun things to do within a few minutes drive from Nauset Beach:
+But if you can’t take a full day in the sun, there’s a ton of fun things to do within a few minutes drive on your day trip to Nauset Beach:

 • Grab afternoon drinks and snacks at one of the many area restaurants (we like Hog Island Beer Co.)

-• Grab takeout food to eat at the Jonathan Young Windmill overlooking Orleans Cove
+• Grab takeout food to eat at the picnic tables aside the Jonathan Young Windmill, overlooking Orleans Cove.

 • Take in an Orleans Cardinals baseball game later in the evening